Scuba Dive Without Certification – Are Diving Licenses Needed?

 In this part you undertake a number of supervised dives.
 You have to show that you have the skills necessary to dive in open waters.

 There’s no set time for how long it takes to get Open Water certified.
-Some training centers offer courses that you can take during a vacation trip and you get certified within a few days.
+Some training centers offer courses that you can take during a vacation trip and you get your scuba certificate within a few days.

 Self-paced training can take longer and it’s up to you on how long it will take.
-There should be no reason though to need longer than a few months to wrap everything up if you get certified in a local dive center which has gear, pool and open water available to train and certify you.
+There should be no reason though to need longer than a few months to wrap everything up if you get your scuba diving license in a local dive center which has gear, pool and open water available to train and certify you.

 How expensive is it to get certified?